 If the user manages to do it, and the VASP confirms it has received the funds, the customer has proved ownership - since he/she was the person in contact with the VASP team and the agreed transaction was performed.

 The process can be automated on the VASP’s side,

-It is safer than the screenshot option, as screenshots can be easily manipulated by anyone with basic computer or cellphone knowledge,
+It is safer than the screenshot and video options; visual proofs can be easily manipulated by anyone with basic computer or cellphone knowledge,

 It is easier than manual signing; most crypto users face difficulties when requested to manually sign a message with their wallet, moreover; only specific wallets offer the manual message signing functionality to the user.

 It isn’t free.
 While the transferred amount can be returned, the transaction fees usually are not, and some VASPs will charge the customer for that process since staff time is needed for review,

 This, in turn, encourages the owner to reuse addresses to save money, a very unwise and unsafe decision,